mtov/engsoftmoderna/en/chapter2.md

 * WIP(implementation) = 5
 * WIP(review) = 3

-In Eric Brechner's algorithm, it's suggested to add a 50% margin of error to the calculated WIPs to allow for variations in task size and tasks blocked due to external factors.
+Eric Brechner also suggests to add a 50% margin of error to the calculated WIPs to allow for variations in task size and tasks blocked due to external factors.
 However, we won't apply this adjustment in our example, as it is purely illustrative.

-It's important to note that the purpose of WIP limits, as proposed by Kanban, is to maintain a sustainable work pace and therefore to deliver quality software.
-These limits prevent developers from becoming overburdened with tasks, which would consequently reduce their work quality.
+Finally, it's important to note that the purpose of WIP limits, as proposed by Kanban, is to maintain a sustainable work pace and therefore to deliver quality software.
+These limits prevent developers from becoming overburdened with tasks, which would reduce their work quality.
 Virtually all development methods offer such instruments.
 For instance, Scrum uses sprints with a fixed time-box to avoid overcommitting and to limit the workload